 Inflammation has become an increasingly popular buzz word in the health and wellness community, which is why I think it’s important to spend some time explaining what inflammation is, the damage it can cause to your body, and share effective ways you can treat chronic inflammation naturally and reduce the pain associated with acute inflammation.

 Two Type of Inflammation:

 When your body is chronically inflamed, you’re in a constant high state of alert.
-Most people don’t realize that chronic inflammation is at the root cause of almost all chronic illness.
+Most people don’t realize that chronic inflammation is the root cause of almost all chronic illnesses.
 All of these diseases and more are caused by chronic inflammation:

 Whether you are suffering from pain associated with acute inflammation or think that you may have chronic inflammation read my tips below to reduce pain and decrease harmful inflammation!

 7 WAYS TO REDUCE PAIN AND DECREASE INFLAMMATION NATURALLY